Taxila: Later kingdoms

-In the 2nd century BCE, Taxila was annexed by the Indo-Greek kingdom of Bactria.
-Indo-Greeks built a new capital, Sirkap, on the opposite bank of the river from Taxila.
-During this new period of Bactrian Greek rule, several dynasties (like Antialcidas) likely ruled from the city as their capital.
+In the 2nd century BCE, Taxila was annexed by the Greco-Bactrian kingdom.
+The Indo-Greeks built a new capital, Sirkap, on the opposite bank of the river from Taxila.
+During this period, several dynasties (such as the one founded by Antialcidas) likely ruled from the city as their capital.
 During lulls in Greek rule, the city managed profitably on its own, to independently control several local trade guilds, who also minted most of the city's autonomous coinage.
+The last Greek king of Taxila was overthrown by the Indo-Scythian chief Maues around 90 BCE.
 In about the 1st century BCE or 1st century CE, an Indo-Scythian king named Azilises had three mints, one of which was at Taxila, and struck coins with obverse legends in Greek and Kharoṣṭhī.

-The last Greek king of Taxila was overthrown by the Indo-Scythian chief Maues around 90 BCE.
 Gondophares, founder of the Indo-Parthian Kingdom, conquered Taxila around 20 BCE, and made Taxila his capital.
-According to early Christian legend, Thomas the Apostle visited Gondophares IV around 46 CE, possibly at Taxila given that city was Gondophares' capital city.
+According to early Christian legend, Thomas the Apostle visited Gondophares IV around 46 CE, possibly at Taxila given that city was Gondophares' capital.
+Around the year 50 CE, the Greek Neopythagorean philosopher Apollonius of Tyana allegedly visited Taxila, under the rule of 'Phraotes', which was described by his biographer, Philostratus, writing some 200 years later, as a fortified city laid out on a symmetrical plan, similar in size to Nineveh.
+Modern archaeology confirms this description.

 Kushan Empire

-Around the year 50 CE, the Greek Neopythagorean philosopher Apollonius of Tyana allegedly visited Taxila, which was described by his biographer, Philostratus, writing some 200 years later, as a fortified city laid out on a symmetrical plan, similar in size to Nineveh.
-Modern archaeology confirms this description.
-Inscriptions dating to 76 CE demonstrate that the city had come under Kushan rule by that time, after the city was captured from the Parthians by Kujula Kadphises, founder of the Kushan Empire.
+Inscriptions dating to 76 CE demonstrate that the city had come under Kushan rule by that time, after being captured from the Parthians by Kujula Kadphises, founder of the Kushan Empire.
 The great Kushan ruler Kanishka later founded Sirsukh, the most recent of the ancient settlements at Taxila.

-Gupta Empire

-In the mid-fourth century CE, the Gupta Empire occupied the territories in Eastern Gandhara, establishing a Kumaratya's post at Taxila.
 The city became well known for its trade links, including silk, sandalwood, horses, cotton, silverware, pearls, and spices.
-It is during this time that the city heavily features in classical Indian literature – both as a centre of culture as well as a militarised border city.
+It is during this time that the city heavily features in classical Sanskrit literature – both as a centre of culture as well as a militarised border city.

+Later empires

+In the mid-fourth century CE, the Gupta Empire is believed to have political influence in the eastern Gandhara, including Taxila.
+A large number of Sasanian coins have been discovered from Taxila as well, indicating some sort of Sasanian control.

-Taxila's university remained in existence during the travels of Chinese pilgrim Faxian, who visited Taxila around 400 CE.
+Taxila's university remained in existence during the travels of Chinese pilgrim Faxian, who visited it around 400 CE.
 He wrote that Taxila's name translated as "the Severed Head", and was the site of a story in the life of Buddha "where he gave his head to a man".